IPER Awards

 Type - Individual/Team, Student

-Criteria - Exhibits excellence in contributions to interprofessional education at the Texas A&M Health through at least 3 of the following 4 criteria:
+Criteria - Exhibits excellence in contributions to interprofessional education at Texas A&M through at least 3 of the following 4 criteria:

 • Assumes a leadership role in programmatic activities where students from two or more professions learn about, from, and with each other simultaneously to foster a climate of mutual respect and shared values (Values/Ethics for Interprofessional Practice)